ARCCA/intro_singularity/_episodes/03-singularity-containers.md

 ## Using Docker images with Singularity

-Singularity can also start containers from Docker images, opening up access to a huge number of existing container images available on [Docker Hub](https://hub.docker.com/) and other registries.
+Singularity can use Docker images as seen earlier, opening up access to a huge number of existing container images available on [Docker Hub](https://hub.docker.com/) and other registries.

 While Singularity doesn't support running Docker images directly, it can pull them from Docker Hub and convert them into a suitable format for running via Singularity.
 When you pull a Docker image, Singularity pulls the slices or _layers_ that make up the Docker image and converts them into a single-file Singularity SIF image.